 More than 100,000 years in the making South Africa – at the southern tip of African – is a land of contrasts and contradictions.
 Pairing remarkable natural beauty with sprawling urban jungles; inland safari adventures with a burgeoning gourmet and wine scene; a melting pot of African, European and Cape Malay culture and a tumultuous history, it’s no wonder this southern belle has become the number one must-do destination in mainland Africa.

 It’s dubbed the Adventure Capital of the World, but don’t be intimidated, South Africa is super accessible for modern explorers of all temperaments.
 Well maintained national highways and well-thought out tourist trails like Route 62 – the world’s longest wine route – open up South Africa’s farmlands, plethora of national parks, gourmet pockets, world-class wineries and luxury game lodges for easy exploration.
-Boasting coastlines on both the Indian and Atlantic Oceans, the country’s aquatic attractions – big surf, great white shark dives, whale watching, white water rafting and SCUBA diving draw their fair share of attention all year round.
+Boasting coastlines on both the Indian and Atlantic Oceans, the country’s aquatic attractions – big surf, great white shark dives and whale watching draw their fair share of attention all year round.

 Beyond South Africa’s city precincts, classic African scenery and unique World Heritage-listed Cape Floral Kingdom (with the highest known concentration of plant species in the world) await.
 Golden savannah, coral reefs, desert plains, gnarly surf breaks, dramatic mountain ranges, indigenous forests, game reserves, subterranean cave systems and more than 2800km of rugged coastline broken by long stretches of sand (for all those sun worshipers out there) provide all the finishing touches for the penultimate African adventure.